behnaaz/constreofy/README.md

 # Constreofy tool

-Constreofy applies constraint satisfaction techniques to compute the formal semantics of a Reo network.
+Constreofy is a tool-set that obtains the formal semantics of a Reo network by utilizing constraint satisfaction techniques.
-It uses [REDUCE Algebra system](https://reduce-algebra.sourceforge.io/) for solving the constraints and [GraphViz](https://www.graphviz.org/) to generate the result automata.
-The image below is an example of its output.
+It works by constructing a constraint satisfaction problem from conjunction of the constraints, which describe the behavior of a Reo element and by using [REDUCE Algebra system](https://reduce-algebra.sourceforge.io/) to solve the constraints.
+Then, it builds an automaton, which visualizes the solutions to the constraint.
+It uses [GraphViz](https://www.graphviz.org/) to represent the automaton.

 ### Define a Reo network